 Church of St. Michael

-The Church of St. Michael is really a special place and inside it looks really like an arena with many side stands and a lavish main altar to demonstrate the importance of the figure of the man who runs the Mass.
+is really a special place and inside it looks really like an arena with many side stands and a lavish main altar to demonstrate the importance of the figure of the man who runs the Mass.
 If you want to climb the tower you need to pay an entrance fee, but you will have the chance to admire all of Hamburg City from up there and appreciate the magnitude and scope of the harbor.
 If you attend a Holy Mass, the ambience almost feels like a theater because of the great acoustics, Majestic pipe organ, orchestra, and the choir of boys around.

 The church is well maintained and completely restored.
 The seats are numbered and arranged in some lodges.
 The interior is very unique and definitely worth visiting.
 The Lutheran Protestant Church is designed in Baroque style; it is one of the most beautiful attractions of Hamburg and it is more fondly called as “Der Michael”.
 The crypt is empty and not worth it so do not bother.